openstack-archive/charm-plumgrid-gateway/README.md

 # Usage

-Step by step instructions on using the charm:
+Instructions on using the charm:

     juju deploy neutron-api
     juju deploy neutron-api-plumgrid